Because resizing a vector is expensive, the std::vector

 In the current version, resizing the vector requires allocating a new buffer and copying all the members into it.
-Basically we are using the copy and swap idiom to provide the strong exception guarantee (If an exception is thrown all resources are cleaned up and the object remains unchanged).
+We use the copy and swap idiom to provide the strong exception guarantee (If an exception is thrown, all resources are cleaned up, and the object remains unchanged).

 Vector Resize with Copy